 Ph.D. in Political Science and M.A. in Philosophy, Johns Hopkins University

 B.A. in Government, Wesleyan University

 Dr. Merriam teaches courses in constitutional law, legal theory, and legal reasoning.
 Before coming to Patrick Henry College, he served for six years as an assistant professor of political science and the pre-law advisor at Loyola University Maryland.
 He also worked as an appellate litigator at a D.C. constitutional law firm and as a research associate at the Pew Research Center's Forum on Religion & Public Life.

-Dr. Merriam lives in an 1840s stone farmhouse in Frederick County, Maryland with his wife (Darina), son (Winston), and two daughters (Josephine and Gwendolen).
-When he is not teaching and writing about constitutional law, he enjoys spending time with his family, fixing up their house, and moving large stones around the property.
+Dr. Merriam lives in an 1840s stone farmhouse in Frederick County, Maryland with his wife and four children.
+When he is not teaching and writing about constitutional law, he enjoys spending time with his family, lifting weights, and developing the family homestead.